 - You can use champagne instead of prosecco if you’re really feeling fancy!

 - I don’t recommend baking this cake in one deep tin, as it may not cook evenly.
-It is best to bake it in two sandwich tins.
+It is best to bake it in two sandwich tins (that are at least 2" deep).

 - You can swap the strawberries for raspberries, and the strawberry jam for raspberry jam if you prefer.